 The Hollywood Sign is an American landmark and cultural icon overlooking Hollywood, Santa Monica, and Los Angeles, California.
-It is situated on Mount Lee, in the Hollywood Hills area of the Santa Monica Mountains.
+It is on Mount Lee, in the Hollywood Hills area of the Santa Monica Mountains.
 “HOLLYWOOD” is spelled out in 45-foot (14 m) tall white letters and is 350 feet (110 m) long.

 12. Cesar E. Chavez National Monument